-Now that I’ve reached the end of the tunnel, I want to encourage you.
-I’ve also helped many other families get started homeschooling, and based on my experiences, here are ten pieces of advice for new homeschoolers.
+Now that I’ve reached the end of that journey, I want to encourage you.
+Over the years, I’ve helped many other families get started, so based on my experiences, here are the top ten pieces of advice I give to new homeschooling parents.

 1. Why are you homeschooling?

 Write down all the reasons why you’ve chosen to homeschool.
 Believe me, there will be days when you will need to reread this.
 Days when everything goes wrong.
 Days when people question your sanity and/or your children’s well-being.
 And days when you’re tired, confused, or burned out.
 There will be days!
 We all have them.

 Set goals for each of your children, and your family as a whole.
 Not only educational ones, but quality of life ones.
 Write them down for future reference.
 These will come in handy when allocating time and budget among curriculum and activities.
 These aren’t etched in stone.
 They can be revised as needed.

 Success is going to look different for different families.
 One family may have the goal of their children attending an Ivy League school or their own alma mater.
 Another family may want their children to take over the family business.
 Still other families may have definitions that don’t have anything to do with education, but rather character traits, experiences, or skills.
 Again, write this down.
 There will be times when you will be tempted to compare your students with others, and being able to review your definition of success will remind you that all homeschools are unique.
 It will also help you to determine when you have achieved it.

 4. Don’t Try to Recreate School

 Embrace freedom.
 Let yourself enjoy the time spent with your kids, watching them blossom.
 It may be hard to believe now, but one day you’ll look back and wonder where all that time went.
 You won’t remember the days you were locking horns as much as you’ll remember the days when you witnessed a light flickering on, the discovery of a new talent, and the precious time spent with little ones that grow too fast.